Stir-fry, steam-fry, roast, stew, etc…Fukkura-san is a versatile and unique cooking tool which can work with different cooking methods.

 You can cook with or without the grate or lid.
-With the lid on, with the effects of the far-infrared radiation (FIR) and the porous clay, this donabe cooks evenly to the core of the food, and seals all the good flavors inside.
-The meat and fish become succulent just like they are grilled over charcoal.
-Even after turning off the heat, "Fukkura-san" retains the heat very well and the ingredients continue to cook with the carry-over heat for the next 5 - 10 minutes.
+With the lid on, the effects of the far-infrared rays (FIR) and the porous clay cooks evenly to the core of the food, and seals all the good flavors inside.
+The meat and fish can become succulent just like they are grilled over charcoal.
+Even after turning off the heat, Fukkura-san retains the heat very well and the ingredients continue to cook with the carry-over heat for the next 5 - 10 minutes.
 Grate can be set into the skillet, and you can roast ingredients over stove-top.
 The skillet of Fukkura-san can also be heated when it’s empty (with or without the lid on), unlike other kinds of donabe.

-To use "Fukkura-san” COLD
+To Use “Fukkura-san” COLD

-The lid of "Fukkura-san" can also be used as a serving bowl for both hot and cold food.
+The lid of Fukkura-san can also be used as a serving bowl for both hot and cold food.

 True “Terroir” of Iga